vv01f/eidolon/README.md

 You can start the gallery now by running the executable.
 You need to provide a settings file, normally found in `config/settings.yml`

 Since eidolon will block your console, I recommend wrapping a init-script around it. how you can do that is written in my [blog](http://nek0.eu/posts/2014-10-23-Daemonize-a-yesod-app.html).

+##Migrations

+###0.0.3-0.0.4

+* do not start or restart your eidolon service before migration
+* build the Migration script with `cabal build Migration1`
+* Migration script is located in `dist/build/Migration1/` in your build directory
+* run Migration script from your run location (where your `static` folder with all the images are located)
+* start or restart your eidolon service

 ##Acknowledgements: